 PHOTOJOURNALISM FOR COMMUNITIES

-The Photojournalism Hub trains vulnerable communities and individuals to use Photojournalism as a tool for positive impact in their lives and societies.
-The Photojournalism Hub has developed a programme called Citizen Visual Journalism which is designed to provide visual journalism training to community groups and individuals facing social injustices issues, in particular where access to them is difficult for outsiders.
+The Photojournalism Hub trains vulnerable communities to use Photojournalism as a tool for positive impact in their lives.
+Photojournalism Hub has developed a programme called Citizen Visual Journalism which is designed to provide visual journalism training to community groups and individuals facing social injustices issues, in particular where access to them is difficult for outsiders.
 The model allows learners to evidence their social justice issues through high quality photographs which are presented to those people that can make policy changes in a number of ways.
-The Photojournalism Hub also regularly organises Open Forums.
-These are open conversations with local communities with the aim to share knowledge and make appropriate recommendations on issues that are relevant to them.
+Photojournalism Hub works within the community and formally and informally organises Open Forums, conversations with local communities with the aim to share knowledge and make appropriate recommendations on issues that are relevant to them.

-The Talks program strengthens and inspires critical thinking and objective dialogue through an open platform that includes experts and advocates in the field of photojournalism, practitioners in human rights and the public.
+The mission of Photojournalism Hub is to advocate for social justice and human rights.
+One of the core activities is to foster dialogue.
+The Talks program strengthens and inspires critical thinking, sharing of information, raising awareness through an open platform that includes experts and advocates in the field of photojournalism, practitioners in human rights and the public.
 The ensuing discussions advocate, encourage and provide tools to formulate and make recommendations to influencers aimed at improving upon pressing social justice issues.
 The Talk program presents relevant social justice issues brought forth by the in-depth work of outstanding contemporary photojournalists.

 CULTURAL PROGRAMME AND ENGAGEMENT

 The Photojournalism Hub is the only centre in the UK dedicated solely to the genre of Photojournalism.
-It presents and disseminates high quality photojournalism work in exhibitions online and in prints with an emphases to investigative and long term in-depth coverage of social injustices.
+It presents and disseminates high quality photojournalism work in exhibitions online and in prints with an emphasis on investigative and long term in-depth coverage of social injustices.
 The work is selected and presented to encourage engagement, debate, awareness on contemporary social justice issues.

 The Photojournalism Hub regularly hosts events such as Photojournalism Nights showcasing photojournalism work.